Ponce/slackbuilds/games/qzdoom/README_SBo.txt

 select "Options | Sound Options" and set "MIDI Device" to one of the
 below:

-1. FluidSynth - Install fluidsynth and fluid-soundfont.
-These are runtime dependencies (no need to rebuild qzdoom).
+1. FluidSynth - Install fluid-soundfont.
+This is a runtime dependency (no need to rebuild qzdoom).

 2. Timidity - Install TiMidity++ and either eawpats or freepats (all runtime dependencies), and set up /etc/timidity/timidity.cfg to use it.
 This uses more CPU than FluidSynth, and may make the framerate stutter and jerk even on high-end systems.

 3. GUS or OPL - Nothing extra required; these are software emulations of classic soundcards from the early 1990s.
 They may sound "clunky" to modern ears, but they may also bring back fond memories for long-time Doom players.

 qzdoom also supports WildMIDI, but this is currently not available on SBo.